Cal Raleigh Player Props: Mariners vs. Guardians

 |Games w/1+ RBI

-- Guardians pitchers combined to allow 172 total home runs at a clip of 1.1 per game (15th in baseball).
+- Guardians pitchers combine to surrender seven total home runs at a rate of one per game (to rank 14th in the league).

+- Civale (1-0) pitches for the Guardians to make his second start of the season.

+- His most recent time out was on Sunday against the Seattle Mariners, when the right-hander threw seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.